 - A PAR with multiple patients’ information

 HPSM recommends adjusting your fax machine settings to the highest quality possible, and double-checking the member ID number before sending.
-If you have any questions about the PAR, please consult the Prior Authorization Request Form User Guide or call Provider Services at 650-616-2106.
+If you have any questions about the PAR, please call Provider Services at 650-616-2106 or consult the Prior Authorization Request Form User Guide.

-HPSM periodically updates our list of codes requiring prior authorization to reflect current clinical guidelines.
+HPSM regularly updates our list of codes requiring prior authorization to reflect current clinical guidelines.
 You can review these changes or archived lists on the PAR List Changes page.